gaow/misc/bash/README.md

 Tested on UChicago RCC.

 1. Edit `jupyterlab.sbatch` to update the JupyterLab session resource.
-Current setup is that the server is on partition `broadwl`, is good for 24 hours, uses one node, 1 CPU and 2G memory.
+Current setup is that the server will be created on partition `broadwl`, 1 node, 1 CPU, 2G memory and is good for 24 hours.
 2. Submit the job script, eg, `sbatch jupyterlab.sbatch`.
 3. Wait for the job to get started.
 After it starts you should see under the directory you submit the job a file called `nb-log-*.out`, with contents like: